earobinson95/logarithmic-lineups/supplementary-materials/README.md

 ## Supplementary Material

-+ **Participant Data:** De-identified participant data collected in the study and used for analyses are available in `lineup-model-data.csv`.
++ **Participant Data:** De-identified participant data collected in the study and used for analyses are available in `lineup-model-data.csv` and `lineup-rorschach-data.csv`.

 + **Data Analysis Code:** The code used to replicate the analysis in this paper can be in `lineups-analysis.qmd`.